Flash Boys: Critical response

 The book has drawn criticism from some academics and industry experts, particularly on Lewis's views on HFT and other claimed factual inaccuracies in its description of trading strategies.
 Other critics have praised Lewis's explanations of trading concepts and concurred in his criticisms of HFT.
 However, it is suggested that he neglected to pay attention to the larger issue of financial regulation, and excessively simplified the relationships between institutions in the financial market.
 Some industry executives have dismissed the book as "closer to fiction".
 Michael Lewis responded that those who said he "got it wrong" have a financial stake in the existing system.

 Manoj Narang, CEO of high-frequency trading firm Tradeworx, argued that Lewis' book is more "fiction than fact," claiming Lewis needs a primer in HFT.
 A review by academic blogger Scott Locklin notes that Lewis had never spoken to, nor cited, a single high-frequency trader in the book.
 Andrew Ross, writing in The Guardian, praised the book as an "effective exposé" but criticizes the author for arguing for the "heroism" of one group of financial insiders over another.
 A month later, an article in The Economist noted that Lewis's book had generated "vigorous criticism", but that there may be some merits in its liquidity concerns.

 A Financial Post reviewer suggested that Lewis intentionally omitted details that point to market-stabilizing benefits of HFT: "Ironically, the Flash Crash itself was just glossed over.
 Could that be because the primary cause of that momentary blip lay in a confluence of regulatory mistakes and that it was many of the demonized HFTs who actually stood fast throughout and thereby ensured that the damage was a fraction of what it could have been had only the shell-shocked, traditional participants been left to respond?"

 An Oxford University Press handbook chapter authored by Andreas Fleckner calls Flash Boys a readable and mostly accurate introduction into such topics as dark pools, front-running, or kickbacks.
 However, the article suggests that on-site trading practices are too technical for laymen, market observers, or even regulators to fully understand.
 The author recommends providing incentives for self-regulation rather than SEC regulation.

 Felix Salmon, a financial columnist for Slate, asserted that the negative impact of high-frequency trading was restricted to "very rich" financial intermediaries, such as hedge funds.
 He noted that Lewis's story "needs victims" and that he portrayed several billionaire characters as victims "by pulling out every rhetorical device he can muster."
-In a crucial part of the book's narrative, a mutual fund manager named Rich Gates was "shocked" to find out he was paying 0.04% per trade due to his fund's dependence on an HFT front.
+In a crucial part of the book's narrative, a mutual fund manager named Rich Gates was "shocked" to find out he was paying 0.04% per trade.
 The reviewer noted that Gates' own mutual fund charged an average of 2.41% for "expenses" to retail investors.
+He did not, however, consider that Gates' fund traded over 2 billion shares in the fiscal year that the test trade was made.